-Grade 12 Active Healthy Lifestyles contains the following sections:
+Grade 11 Active Healthy Lifestyles contains the following sections:

-- Introduction: The Introduction outlines the purpose, background, and content and organization of this document. - Overview of Grade 12 Active Healthy Lifestyles: This section gives an overview of the following: - Framework Overview: This section contains key information from the Framework that pertains to Grade 12 Active Healthy Lifestyles.
-It also contains the new policy information related to mandating Grades 11 and 12 PE/HE, including a discussion of graduation requirements, potentially sensitive content, involvement of parents, families, and communities, students with exceptional learning needs and/or special health care needs, and safety and liability. - Planning for Implementation: This section outlines the guiding principles, requirements, and guidelines for implementing Grade 12 Active Healthy Lifestyles, based on the Policy Document, for the three PE/HE components: Physical Activity Practicum, Core Component, and Flexible Delivery Component. - Specific Learning Outcomes: The specific learning outcomes identified for Grade 12 Active Healthy Lifestyles are presented by module in this section.
-Specific learning outcomes drive instruction and assessment for all students. - Implementation Overview: This section discusses the philosophy for effective programming in Grades 11 and 12 PE/HE and outlines how the Grade 12 Active Healthy Lifestyles curriculum is connected to each of the general learning outcomes identified in the Framework.
+- Introduction: The Introduction outlines the purpose, background, and content and organization of this document. - Overview of Grade 11 Active Healthy Lifestyles: This section gives an overview of the following: - Framework Overview: This section contains key information from the Framework that pertains to Grade 11 Active Healthy Lifestyles.
+It also contains the new policy information related to mandating Grades 11 and 12 PE/HE, including a discussion of graduation requirements, potentially sensitive content, involvement of parents, families, and communities, students with exceptional learning needs and/or special health care needs, and safety and liability. - Planning for Implementation: This section outlines the guiding principles, requirements, and guidelines for implementing Grade 11 Active Healthy Lifestyles, based on the Policy Document, for the three PE/HE components: Physical Activity Practicum, Core Component, and Flexible Delivery Component. - Specific Learning Outcomes: The specific learning outcomes identified for Grade 11 Active Healthy Lifestyles are presented by module in this section.
+Specific learning outcomes drive instruction and assessment for all students. - Implementation Overview: This section discusses the philosophy for effective programming in Grades 11 and 12 PE/HE and outlines how the Grade 11 Active Healthy Lifestyles curriculum is connected to each of the general learning outcomes identified in the Framework.

 - Planning for Instruction: This section refers to general information on planning for instruction that appears in the Overview of Senior 1 and Senior 2 [Grades 9 and 10] Physical Education/Health Education: A Foundation for Implementation but also applies to Grades 11 and 12 PE/HE.
-More detailed information is provided in Appendix D: Planning Guidelines for Physical Education/Health Education.

-- Assessment and Reporting: This section identifies how students will be graded for completion of the Grades 11 and 12 PE/HE courses using complete/incomplete designations.
-It also discusses the purposes of assessment and provides suggestions for teachers to establish criteria for the compulsory personal fitness portfolio, as well as suggestions on how teachers could assess student achievement of the learning outcomes in the Core Component modules.

-- Modules for Physical Activity Practicum and Core Component: This section contains the modules for the Physical Activity Practicum and the Core Component of this curriculum:

-- Module A: Physical Activity Practicum

-- Module B: Fitness Management

-- Module C: Nutrition

-- Module D: Personal and Social Development

-- Module E: Healthy Relationships
+More detailed information is provided in Appendix D: Planning Guidelines for Physical Education/Health Education. - Assessment and Reporting: This section identifies how students will be graded for completion of the Grades 11 and 12 PE/HE courses using complete/incomplete designations.
+It also discusses the purposes of assessment and provides suggestions for teachers to establish criteria for the compulsory personal fitness portfolio, as well as suggestions on how teachers could assess student achievement of the learning outcomes in the Core Component modules. - Modules for Physical Activity Practicum and Core Component: This section contains the modules for the Physical Activity Practicum and the Core Component of this curriculum: - Module A: Physical Activity Practicum - Module B: Fitness Management - Module C: Mental-Emotional Health - Module D: Social Impact of Sport - Module E: Substance Use and Abuse Prevention

 The modules are units of instruction developed for a specific strand and/or component of the curriculum.
 Each module presents lessons that identify the specific learning outcomes, key understandings, and essential questions, provide background information, offer suggestions for instruction/assessment, and present references to assist teachers with planning for instruction.
 Many references are websites, which are hyperlinked on the CD-ROM and online versions of the document.
-Most lessons also refer to Resource Masters (RMs), which are provided in the Resource Masters section of the document.
+Resources Masters (RMs) are included at the end of most lessons.
 Teachers may use the sample lessons and/or adjust them as locally determined.
 All modules are available in Word format.